-SDG&E provided sufficient information regarding the projects that were descoped and transitioned into strategic undergrounding, which follows SDG&E's described decision-making process and shows evaluation for effectiveness for switching the projects.
+SDG&E provided sufficient information regarding the projects that were descoped and transitioned into strategic undergrounding, which follows SDG&E's described decision-making process and shows that SDG&E evaluated the effectiveness of switching the projects.

 SDG&E sufficiently responded to this area for continued improvement; no further reporting is required on this area for continued improvement in SDG&E's 2026-2028 Base WMP.